carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 ## Bias or lacking training data

 Input data may also be lacking enough diversity to cover all examples.
-Due to how the data was obtained there might be biases in it that are then refelected in the ML system.
+Due to how the data was obtained there might be biases in it that are then reflected in the ML system.
 For example if we collect data on crime reporting it could be biased towards wealthier areas where crimes are more likely to be reported.
 Historical data might not cover enough history.

 ## Extrapolation